 3. Your tree will be scouted.

 A staff member will come out and assess the accessibility and fruit load of your tree.
-You will receive an email notification when your tree is scheduled (or perhaps added to the wait list).
+Then the scout will determine the best time to harvest your tree, and you will receive an email notification when your tree is scheduled (or possibly a notification that your request for harvest was denied and your tree added to the waitlist).

 4. Fruit is harvested and put towards hunger relief.

 A group of volunteers will come and harvest as much fruit as we can!
 Please note: we are sometimes unable to harvest the entire tree.

 Questions about our program?
 See our FAQ (coming soon!) or contact our FruitShare Coordinator at email@example.com.

 Subscribe to our FruitShare tree care program.